Student Finance

 Real-life example

-In Pakistan, a university student named Ayesha lives on roughly Rs 35,000 a month.
-She splits a hostel room with a friend to keep rent near Rs 12,000, spends about Rs 9,000 on groceries by cooking lentils, rice, and seasonal vegetables in batches, and keeps Rs 3,000 aside for emergencies.
-By packing lunch instead of buying it on campus, she saves close to Rs 4,000 every month, which she puts toward her next semester's books.
+Jordan lives on about $500 a month at a state university.
+He shares an off-campus room to keep rent near $180, spends around $115 on groceries by batch-cooking rice, beans, eggs, and frozen vegetables, and holds $40 aside for emergencies.
+By packing lunch instead of buying it on campus, he saves close to $60 every month, which he rolls toward next semester's textbooks.

 Free Student Budget Template